+One of the best summer activities in Switzerland is hiking through the Alps.
+You see people of all ages and abilities enjoying the endless jaw-dropping mountain scenery on foot.
 It’s easy to set off with babies and toddlers in carriers or backpacks — more challenging is motivating school-age kids to go for any consequential distance.
 Fortunately, our Swiss friends have thought through this and have taken the time to add kid-friendly treats on the trail.

 The Children’s Adventure Trail combines lovely scenery with kid-focused entertainment.
 It’s ideal for school-age kids (although the tween in our group loved it too).

-Mürren’s unique mountainside position makes it a thrilling home-base; in addition, the car-free set up means it is perfect with kids and is small enough that you can get everywhere without hassle.
+Mürren’s unique mountainside position makes it a thrilling home base.
+In addition, the car-free setup means it is perfect with kids and is small enough that you can get everywhere without hassle.

+A finite number of accommodations means that overnight crowds in Mürren are limited — hooray! — and that booking a hotel ahead of time is a must.
+We stayed at Hotel Eiger and enjoyed all the onsite amenities.
 A less expensive option with huge family rooms is Hotel Jungfrau.
 We stayed here on this last trip and fell in love with the charming owners.
 Rooms and public areas are simple, but the “will do anything to help our guests” attitude makes this hotel an absolute pleasure.
-Stay tuned for a complete review this fall.